Followers

 The Place

-History is about a sense of time, people, and place.
-So on a picturesque promontory overlooking the ocean, a colonial people, inflamed by perceived injustice, made their mark.
-In fact, New Castle is a scenic town of around 900.
-It is also the smallest town in the state and the easternmost.
+History revolves around a sense of time, people, and place.
+On a scenic promontory overlooking the ocean, a colonial community driven by perceived injustice left their mark.
+New Castle is a charming town with about 900 residents.
+It is also the smallest and easternmost town in the state.
 Its narrow streets are lined with colonial-style houses.
-The fort itself was built at the beginning of the 18th century upon the site of an earlier fort built to deter pirates.
-Its major landmark is the Fort Point Lighthouse built in 1877 on the site of an earlier lighthouse built-in 1771.
-Until the latter was built, the only navigational aid for the rocky harbor was a lantern hung high on Fort William and Mary.
+The fort was built in the early 18th century on the site of an earlier fort designed to deter pirates.
+Its main landmark is the Fort Point Lighthouse, built in 1877 on the site of an earlier lighthouse from 1771.
+Before the latter was built, the only navigational aid for the rocky harbor was a lantern hung high on Fort William and Mary.

 Site of Fort William and Mary today